Skip to main content

 Local UI DevelopmentRun the UI locally for development

-Michelangelo is designed to be adopted alongside existing ML infrastructure.
-These guides cover how to connect Michelangelo to the systems your teams already use.
+Michelangelo is designed to run alongside existing ML infrastructure.
+The guides below cover making external tools reachable from Michelangelo workloads.

 GuideDescription